Guidehandover documentleaving a job

 6. Tools and access

 Every system, tool, or account used in this role.
-Who to contact to get access.
+What it’s used for, and who to contact to get access.
 Include anything that isn’t obvious from a job title.
+Most people remember to document Salesforce and Slack.
+Fewer people document the vendor portal that only gets logged into once a month.

 7. Critical knowledge